-Successful Sport for Development and Peace programs work to realize the rights of all members of society to participate in sport and leisure activities.
-Effective programs intentionally give priority to development objectives and are carefully designed to be inclusive.
-These programs embody the best values of sport while upholding the quality and integrity of the sport experience.
+Successful Sport for Development and Peace programmes work to realize the rights of all members of society to participate in sport and leisure activities.
+Effective programmes intentionally give priority to development objectives and are carefully designed to be inclusive.
+These programmes embody the best values of sport while upholding the quality and integrity of the sport experience.

 Contribution of Sport to the Millennium Development Goals (MDGs)

 Sport represents a significant source of potential for enhancing and even accelerating development and peace efforts worldwide, particularly those related to attaining the MDGs.
 Sport’s attributes make it a valuable component of broader, holistic approaches in reaching the eight MDG benchmarks with targets aimed at: (1) Eradicating extreme poverty and hunger, (2) Achieving universal primary education, (3) Promoting gender equality and empowering women, (4) Reducing child mortality, (5) Improving maternal health, (6) Combating HIV and AIDS, malaria, and other diseases, (7) Ensuring environmental sustainability and (8) Developing a global partnership for development.